@kendricklamar - The art of peer pressure

 Kendrick Lamar x Jean-Michel Basquiat mash up piece that’s a part of my series , tentatively titled “For The Love of Art: A Retrospective Homage Through Grayscale”.

-fyeahblackhippy asked: Hi.
+fyeahblackhippy said: Hi.
 I love you.
 I am puttin' you on my page to share in as a family since we are all linked.
 Did I mention I love you?
 'Cause your tumblr makes me happy.
 So fuckin' happy.
 That's all. #HiiiPowerFamilyStrong.

 Thank you!
 I truly appreciate it.